 Boost for England as Maddison returns to full training ahead of Wales World Cup showdown

 WHAT HAPPENED?
+Having largely been absent from England's sessions in Qatar, Maddison finally returned to regular training this Saturday after a period of rehabilitation for his knee troubles.
 England's official Twitter page confirmed his inclusion, posting a set of images of their latest session in Al Wakrah ahead of Tuesday's match.

 14 players are out for today's session in Al Wakrah, with those who started yesterday's game taking part in a recovery session. @Madders10 returns to training following his rehabilitation, while @JHenderson is working indoors on an individual programme. pic.twitter.com/HKcBVOdJXc— England (@England) November 26, 2022